 - Cook on medium heat, mixing continuously, until the sugar is an almond brown color, about 10 minutes.

 - Remove the pan from the heat and add the salt and vanilla extract.
 Mix until combined.

 - Pour the toffee on the prepared sheet, and allow it to cool until brittle. (about an hour)

 - Make the brown butter by placing the butter in a heavy-bottom saucepan over medium heat.

 - Once the butter melts, continue to cook it over medium heat, occasionally swirling it.
-It will foam then crackle and pop.
+It will foam then it will crackle and pop.
 At this point, the water is being cooked out.
 Once the popping and crackling stops, this is when the milk solids will begin to brown and cook.
-Keep a close eye on it so that it doesn’t burn.
-It is cooked once it’s a light brown.
+Keep a close eye on it so that it doesn't burn.
+It is cooked once it's a light brown.

 - Immediately pour the browned butter into a bowl, and scrape out the browned milk solids that are in the pan as well.

 - Place the browned butter aside to cool while assembling the rest of the cake.